hanlizhang/first-move/mobile/README.md

 - Focus keeps a pending First Move in its own prominent card while standalone Countdown and Stopwatch remain available.
 - Quick Countdown offers 2/5/10/25/50-minute presets and validated whole custom minutes from 1 through 720.
 - Standalone Countdown and Stopwatch accept an optional title, one of the five directions, and one existing Task or Habit link or no link.
 They never create an `ActivityIntent`.
+- Selecting Intentional Entertainment as the standalone direction keeps those normal Focus duration options.
+Only the separate dedicated Intentional Entertainment flow is limited to 5/10 minutes.
 - The same M1B timestamp engine handles Countdown and Stopwatch start, pause, resume, recovery, stop/cancel, duplicate prevention, and actual elapsed time.
+- A running timer is owned by the device that started it.
+Persisted Session state converges through normal sync; running timers are not synchronized or taken over in realtime across devices.
 - Completed and intentionally stopped Sessions are saved before review. `Edit details` is optional and can update title/direction; standalone Sessions can also link, relink, or unlink an existing Task/Habit.
 - Completing or stopping an assisted Session clears its pending state but retains the full historical Intent as consumed.
 Cancelling the Session creates no closed result and keeps the First Move pending.
 - Guest and per-Supabase-UUID local workspaces remain separate.
 Active canonical Tasks/Habits are offered only from the current UUID’s validated read-only cache and retain their UUID without being copied.
-- A later cloud writer must preserve ordered assisted start/close mutations and serialize only the active pending Intent view to the current snapshot RPC; retained local `consumed` history must never be sent back as pending.
+- M1E now preserves ordered assisted start/close mutations and serializes only the active pending Intent view to the current snapshot RPC; retained local `consumed` history is never sent back as pending.

 ## M1D boundary